explosion-mental/demwm/README.md

 - Windows remember their tags, they all don't stack into the first tag when restarting
 - Remember the selected tags when restarting
+- Click to focus, removed the hover to focus functionality.
+- Focus tiled windows and C them on top of floating if they have focus.

 # Status text
 I've decided to integrate dwmblocks into dwm itself.